terrylinooo/shieldon/README.md

 #### Temporarily Ban a User

 When the users or robots are trying to view many your web pages in a short period of time, they will temporarily get banned.
-Get unbanned by solving a Catpcha.
+Get unbanned by solving a Captcha.

 ![Firewall Dialog 1](https://i.imgur.com/rlsEwSG.png)